 An imaginative Disney version of the Robin Hood legend.
-Fun and romance abounds as the swashbuckling hero of Sherwood Forest, and his valiant sidekick plot one daring adventure after another to outwit the greedy prince and his partner as they put the tax squeeze on the poor.
+Fun and romance abound as the swashbuckling hero of Sherwood Forest and his valiant sidekick plot one daring adventure after another to outwit the greedy prince and his partner as they put the tax squeeze on the poor.
 Written by

 A portion of the opening theme music was used for the infamous "hamster dance" website, being played at double speed.
 See more »

 When Robin is seized by the guards at the Tournament, the manner in which he is tied up changes.
 In the initial shot, his arms are at his side, but in subsequent shots his arms are tied behind his back.
 See more »